 It is unclear whether any of these latter pieces still exist.
 The Secret Service has said that it will confiscate any of these pieces should they turn up in the market place.

-Photo courtesy of the National Numismatic Collection of the Smithsonian Institution.
+Photo courtesy of the National Numismatic Collection of the Smithsonian Institution and PCGS.